Baptist beliefs: Varying views

 Baptists hold their services of worship on Sunday and first-day Sabbatarianism has been the dominant position among Baptists.
 However, there is a group known as the Seventh Day Baptists whose origins are derived from Anabaptism and the pre-Reformation.
 Seventh Day Baptists gather and worship on the seventh day of the week on Saturday.
 A large portion of Seventh Day Baptists adopted the teachings of the Sabbath, which led to the formation of the Seventh-day Adventist Church.

 Baptists are descendants of the Separatists who, according to some, were probably influenced by Continental Anabaptists, like other Dissenters.
 Thus the Baptist tradition is considered an outcome of the Reformation.
 In the early 17th century, those individuals who called themselves Baptists dissented from the Church of England.
 Some notable Puritan dissenters included John Smyth and Thomas Helwys who were acknowledged as key pioneers for the Baptist denomination.

-Furthermore, some Baptists (notably Landmarkists or "Baptist Bride" adherents) hold to a belief in perpetuity, which embraces the notion that the Baptists existed since the time of Christ until today as the Church of Christ founded in Jerusalem was Baptist.
+Furthermore, some Baptists (notably Landmarkists or "Baptist Bride" adherents) hold to a belief in perpetuity, which embraces the notion that the Baptists, under various names, have existed since the time of Christ until today as the Church of Christ founded in Jerusalem was Baptist.
 Those who believe in this Baptist perpetuity, view the Baptist tradition as not being a critical aspect of the Protestant Reformation.